eliyetres/lt2212-v19-a4/README.md

 Targetfile: File for target language.
 (Default: UN-english.txt)\
 Sourcefile: File for source language.
 (Default: UN-french.txt)\
 Modelfile: Pre-trained vector file.
 (Default: GoogleNews-vectors-negative300.bin)\
+Trainedmodelfile: File used as output for the trained model.
+(Default: trainedmodel)\
 -M: Model type.
 0 for trigram model or 1 for the translation model.
 (Default 0)\
 -B: Batch size for loading data into the model.
 A batch size of 1 is one sentence.
 (Default: 100)\
 -E: Epochs used to train the model for every batch.
 (Default: 20)\